- About Us

 One of the few grocery stores in the city of Ypsilanti, the Co-op provides a full line of groceries, with an emphasis on organic, local and unprocessed food.
 The Co-op has been expanded steadily into the remainder of the building.
 Further expansion began in 2011 into the remainder of the ground floor to enlarge the bakery, create additional retail space, and add an official in-store eating area/café.

 The Depot Town Sourdough Bakery was created next door to the Co-op in 1989, building a wood-fired brick oven into the back wall of 310 North River Street.
-Designed to produce whole grain artisan breads, it continues today as the River Street Bakery, and is owned and operated by the Ypsilanti Food Co-op.
+Designed to produce whole grain artisan breads, it continues today as the River Street Bakery, and is owned and operated by the Ypsilanti Food Co-op since 2005.
 The bakery provides sourdough-started breads of all kinds, plus healthier alternatives to typical baked goods, including granolas, pies, cakes, cookies, brownies, soft pretzels, scones, and cupcakes.
+Also in 2005, YFC wrote a grant and installed our first four solar panels on the roof through a volunteer effort called Solar Ypsi.

 What is a Co-op?